WeatherLab/fsodoc/source/contributing/index.rst

 Security
 ********

-Did you find a security issue in CodeIgniter?
+Did you find a security issue in FSO?

 Please *don't* disclose it publicly, but e-mail us at security@codeigniter.com, or report it via our page on `HackerOne <https://hackerone.com/codeigniter>`_.